isomerpages/moe-fernvalepri/_our-school-info/Our Mission.md

 Global Learners of Tomorrow

 We recognise that the world is undergoing constant changes, driven by advancements in technology, globalization and emerging societal trends.

-As such, the school seeks to nurture **Global Learners of Tomorrow** (GLT) through a future-focused and holistic education that prepares them for work and challenges of tomorrow.&nbsp;&nbsp;&nbsp;
+As such, the school seeks to nurture
+**Global Learners of Tomorrow** (GLT) through a future-focused and holistic education that prepares them for work and challenges of tomorrow.&nbsp;&nbsp;&nbsp;

+GLT have the:
+* **Knowledge (Head),
+* Values (Heart)**
+* **Skills (Hands)**

-GLT have the **Knowledge (Head), Values (Heart)** and **Skills (Hands)** to flourish in an increasingly complex and dynamic world.
+To flourish in an increasingly complex and dynamic world.

 ## Our Values -  GIR<sup>3</sup> C